Chicken Caesar Pasta Salad

 Chicken Caesar Pasta Salad Ingredients

-- Chicken: I use cooked chicken breast cut into cubes, but you can go with shredded chicken breast or even chicken thighs, if you prefer.
+- Chicken: I use cooked chicken breast cut into cubes, but you can go with shredded chicken breast or chicken thighs, if you prefer.
+If you’re short on time, rotisserie chicken will even work!
+Just make sure to discard the skin and bones.

 How to Make Chicken Caesar Pasta Salad